Weighing the Options of Refinancing

-Are you looking for a mortgage?
-We can assist you!
-Give us a call today at (860) 658-7100.
+Are you looking for a new mortgage?
+We'd be thrilled to answer your questions about our many mortgage solutions!
+Call us at (860) 658-7100.
 Ready to begin?
-Apply Online Now.
+Apply Now.

 Doing the Math

-All things considered, for most the total of initial costs to refinance will be paid back soon in savings each month.
-We will help you figure out which loan program is ideal for you, looking at your cash on hand, the likelihood of selling your house in the next few years, and how refinancing might effect your taxes.
+Ultimately, for most borrowers the amount of up-front costs to refinance will be paid back very quickly in savings each month.
+We will help you determine which mortgage loan program is perfect for you, taking into account your cash on hand, how likely you are to sell your home in the next few years, and the effect refinancing will probably have on your taxes.
 Call us at (860) 658-7100 to get started.